mca91/ITEWR_DC_Course/chapter2.md

 - Create vectors, `cs` for class sizes and `ts` for test scores, containing the obeservations above.
 - Draw a scatter plot of the results using `plot`.
-Use <b>*existing*</b> R functions for the following exercises.
-- Compute mean, median and variance and standard deviation of test scores.
-- Compute both the covariance and pearson's correlation coefficient for `cs` and `ts`.

 *** =sample_code
 ```{r}